-Set up appointments to view your files at the CCCWA office in Beijing or the office in your province, arrange a visit for your orphanage, personalize business cards to take with you for your search
+Set up appointments to view your files at the CCCWA office in Beijing (temporarily not possible to visit) or the office in your province, arrange a visit for your orphanage, personalize business cards to take with you for your search

 Customized Business Cards

 Personalize the ICSA business card with your own information on one side, and take it with you to China to use as a handout during your visit.

 One side shows your own information and the other side links to the ICSA Weibo page.

 Make a copy of the ICSA business card template (Google Slides). **Notice the helpful notes above and below the first slide.**